DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 Choose one option and stay up to date with the latest requirements and news.

+#### Google reCAPTCHA

+reCAPTCHA collects personal information and communicates with Google servers.

+Meet [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/): a user-friendly, privacy-preserving alternative to CAPTCHA.

+If you are already using reCAPTCHA today, [follow this tutorial to migrate](https://developers.cloudflare.com/turnstile/get-started/migrating-from-recaptcha/) seamlessly to Cloudflare Turnstile.

 ### Conclusion

 Get cybersecurity and performance, and achieve compliance within only a few hours, with the support of Cloudflare.